 The following is a summary of the archaeology for Block 3, Lot 4, in 2008.
-For a more detailed technical overview see the unit and feature summaries in Chapter 10 of this report.
-The results and interpretations presented here are preliminary, and will be expanded and updated as additional research is completed in regard to the 2008 investigations on this lot.
+For a more detailed technical overview see the unit and feature summaries in Chapter 14, "Unit Summaries," of this report.

-Archaeologists in Teams Y and Z worked together to investigate anomalies revealed in electric resistivity surveys conducted by Dr. Michael Hargrave in May of 2008.
-Hargrave typically recommends that archaeologists place priority on those anomalies in geophysical survey results that appear both in the data of a magnetic survey and also in an electric resistivity survey of the same space.
-An earlier magnetic survey had revealed anomalies A31 and A32, as shown in Figure 3.1 below.
+Excavators in Teams Y and Z worked together to investigate anomalies revealed in electric resistivity surveys conducted by Hargrave in May of 2008.
+Hargrave typically recommends that archaeologists place priority on those anomalies that appear both in the data of a magnetic survey and also in an electric resistivity survey of the same space.
+An earlier magnetic survey had revealed anomalies A31 and A32, as shown in Figure 4.1.
 Earlier resistivity surveys in the same area had proven difficult to interpret, due to dry soil conditions in prior years.
-The Spring months of 2008 were marked by higher than normal rainfalls.
-In May, 2008, a new resistivity survey in Block 3, Lot 4 benefited from higher soil moisture content and revealed anomalies A50-53, which correlated with the same space of anomalies A31 and A32 in the earlier magnetic survey (Fig. 3.1).
+The spring months of 2008 were marked by higher than normal rainfalls.
+In May, 2008, a new resistivity survey in Block 3, Lot 4 benefited from higher soil moisture content and revealed anomalies A50-A53, which correlated with the same space of anomalies A31 and A32 in the earlier magnetic survey (Figure 4.1).

-Figure 3.1.
+Figure 4.1.
 2004 magnetic survey data in Block 3, Lot 4 (left), showing anomalies A31 and A32, and 2008 electric resistivity data results of the same lot (right), revealing anomalies A50-A53 in same space (Geophysical survey data images by Michael Hargrave; overlay by Christopher Fennell).